Skip to content

 Provider Capabilities

-# Example capabilities response
+# Example reported capabilities (Provider status)

 apiVersion: infra.virtrigaud.io/v1beta1